raspberrypilearning/physical-computing-with-python/worksheet.md

 ## GPIO pins

-The bank of pins along one side of the Raspberry Pi are called General-Purpose Input/Output.
+One powerful feature of the Raspberry Pi is the row of GPIO pins along the top edge of the board.
+GPIO stands for General-Purpose Input/Output.
+These pins are a physical interface between the Pi and the outside world.
+At the simplest level, you can think of them as switches that you can turn on or off (input) or that the Pi can turn on or off (output).

-These pins allow the Raspberry Pi to control things in the real world.
-You can connect components to these pins: output devices like LEDs (light emitting diodes) which can be turned on and off at will; or input devices like a button or sensor which can be used to trigger events, such as turning on an LED when a button is pressed.
+The GPIO pins are a way in which the Raspberry Pi can control and monitor the outside world by being connected to electronic circuits.
+The Pi is able to control LEDs, turning them on or off, or motors, or many other things.
+It is also able to detect whether a switch has been pressed, or temperature, or light.
+We refer to this as physical computing.

 There are 40 pins on the Raspberry Pi (26 pins on early models), and the pins provide various different functions.